Jeff-Bouchard/privateness-data-poisoner/README.md

 - In the Recent threats table, the Rule value `poison` is clickable.
 - Clicking it opens a modal with a short preview of the poisoned payload that was sent.
 - Only a compact preview is stored to keep storage usage low.
+- The footer provides a hover preview of the Privacy Policy content (first ~120 words from `PRIVACY.md`) when hovering the policy link.

 ## Poisoning options